manumorante/track-patients/README.md

 - **Lazy**: each page is loaded on demand, from the router with `React lazy`.

 - **Skeleton**: the most relevant components display a skeleton while receiving data.
+I really like this.

 - **Responsive**: support for running comfortably on a mobile device: